pietrofesar/pygrader/README.md

 I would type "python3 grader.py greedy.py"
 python3 calls the interpreter, grader.py the first argument calls the grader file, greedy.py the second argument is passed to grader to evaluate

 I am working on converting the problem sets to PDF which I can host here as well.
+The numbered problems have been from Y. Daniel Liang's book "Introduction to Programming Using Python".
+I like this book and plan to use it with my CSP course.

 Students can game the system if they can understand the source code.
 I am OK with that.
 IMO if they can do that then they are A+ students.